AditiLad2005/DiaLog/README.md

 cd frontend; npm start
 ```

-### Access URLs
+Access URLs

 - Backend API: http://localhost:8000
 - Frontend: http://localhost:3000 (or 3001 if 3000 is occupied)
 - API Docs (Swagger): http://localhost:8000/docs

+## Multilingual Support 🇮🇳

+- Live translation across the app; choose your language in Profile or via the Navbar’s globe button.
+- Popular Indian languages included: Hindi, Bengali, Marathi, Telugu, Tamil, Gujarati, Kannada, Malayalam, Punjabi, Odia, Urdu (plus English).
+- Powered by a free translation API for live content; can be upgraded to i18next + resource files or alternate providers (Bhashini, Sarvam AI, LibreTranslate) as needed.

-## New: Quick Food Safety Checker
+## Safety & Nutrition Page

 Check if a food is Safe / Caution / Unsafe before you eat it – without logging anything.

-- UI: Dashboard → “Quick Food Safety Check” panel
+- UI: Navbar → “Safety & Nutrition” page
 - Flow: type to search → pick a food → click “Check Safety”
 - Backend: uses `/food/{name}` for nutrition facts and `/predict` for ML safety
-- No side effects: nothing is written to Firestore logs from this panel
+- No side effects: nothing is written to Firestore logs from this page

-## API overview
+## API Overview

 - `GET /health` – server/model status
 - `GET /foods` – list of foods